We provide the top body contouring questions and answers for our patients

-Body Contouring is not solely meant for weight loss purposes but its meant to help decrease 0.5-3 inches of skin/cellulite in trouble spots.
+Body contouring questions and answers – Body Contouring is not solely meant for weight loss purposes but its meant to help decrease 0.5-3 inches of skin/cellulite in trouble spots.
 Anyone looking to lose weight should consider an alternative solution such as liposuction.

 Q: How does Cellulite Reduction work?

-A: Body Contouring uses combined energies known as ELOS to precisely target and heat fatty tissues within the treated area.
+A: Body Contouring uses combined energies known as ELOS to precise target and heat fatty tissues within the treated area.
 In addition, the Radio wave frequency and heat manipulate the fatty tissue and evens out the skin to reveal a smooth, tighter figure.
 Essentially it shrinks and melts the fat cells, leaving a smoother contour.